-A take-home interim exam will be held in week 12.
-The exam will consist of essay questions.
+A 'take-home' interim exam will be held in week 9.
+The exam is open-book and will consist of essay questions.

 Discussion meetings

 Discussion meetings are held weekly for all students.
 The meetings are synchronous voice meetings in Zoom or in-person (when offered) with occasional screen sharing.
 The purpose of the meetings is to discuss the topics covered in lectures, lab/homework assignments and any other issues or questions that may arise in the course of the class.